-4. ENSURE ANIMAL WELFARE Our chickens live in mobile pens that are moved to a new section of pasture every day.
-Not only does this give them increased nutrition (see above), but it allows them to scratch and peck in the grass, hunt insects, bask in the sun, and move to shelter in the rain or heat.
+4. ENSURE ANIMAL WELFARE Our chickens live in mobile pens that are moved to a new section of pasture twice a day.
+Our turkeys, pigs, and sheep are moved to new pastures every couple of days.
+Not only does this give them increased nutrition (see above), but it allows them to scratch and peck and root in the grass and soil, hunt insects and worms and grubs, bask in the sun or sit in the shade as they like.
 Our chickens get to be chickens!
-We also need to be forthright: we are raising chickens for food.
+Our turkeys get to be turkeys!
+Our sheep get to be sheep!
+Our pigs get to be pigs!
+We also need to be forthright: we are raising these animals for food.
 But that doesn’t mean a food animal has to live in poor conditions.
 We can ensure that our animals are treated with respect through their entire life.

 NOTE: PASTURE-RAISED CHICKENS ARE NOT THE SAME AS FREE-RANGE CHICKENS!
 According to one definition: “Birds raised for meat may be sold as “free-range” if they have government certified access to the outdoors.
 The door may be open for only five minutes and the farm still qualifies as “free-range.”
 Apart from the “open door,” no other criteria such as environmental quality, number of birds, or space per bird, are included in the term “free-range.”
 A government official said: “Places I’ve visited may have just a gravel yard with no alfalfa or other vegetation.”